Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrating.md

 > **Note:** You can't upgrade Alfresco Content Services 5.x using Docker Compose.

-1. Upgrade from Alfresco Content Services 5.x to Alfresco Content Services 6.2, for more see [Upgrading from Solr 4 to Solr 6 search](https://docs.alfresco.com/search-enterprise/tasks/solr4-solr6-migration.html).
+1. Upgrade from Alfresco Content Services 5.x to Alfresco Content Services 6.2, for more see [Upgrading from Solr 4 to Solr 6 search LINK](https://docs.alfresco.com/search-enterprise/tasks/solr4-solr6-migration.html).

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.2 with Search Services 1.3 or above](#Migrating-Content-Services-6.2-with-Search-Services-1.3-or-above).
+2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.2 with Search Services 1.3 or above](#migrating-content-services-62-with-search-services-13-or-above).

 ## Migrating using Docker Compose